-- Bachelor's degree from an accredited institution. - Applicants whose first language is not English must demonstrate English competency as part of application process.
-Students may demonstrate competency by submitting scores from IELTS (International English Language Testing System) or TOEFL (Test of English as a Foreign Language).
+- Bachelor's degree from an accredited institution. - Applicants whose first language is not English must demonstrate English competency as part of the application process.
+Students may demonstrate competency by submitting scores from IELTS (International English Language Testing System), TOEFL (Test of English as a Foreign Language) or DET (Duolingo English Test).
 See English Proficiency requirements below for preferred scores.